 In the context of execution-only relationships, the bank is under an obligation to execute its client's orders but is not bound by a general duty to safeguard the interests of the client.
 Accordingly, the principle under Swiss law is that the bank in such relationship shall provide information to its client only upon request.
 However, over the years, court decisions have held that there are specific situations in which relevant facts should be spontaneously drawn to the attention of the client by the bank.
-An example of such a case would be if it appears that the client is absolutely unaware of the risks incurred or if a special trust relation has developed over the years between the parties.
+An example of such a case would be if it appears that the client is absolutely unaware of the risks incurred, or if a special trust relationship has developed over the years between the parties.

-In a decision dated 25 April 2016, the Supreme Court provided further guidance on the bank's special duty of information in the context of execution-only relationships.
-The judges had to decide whether the custodian bank could be held responsible for the losses caused by the fraud committed by an external asset manager in a situation where the bank had information casting doubts about the reliability of the manager in question.
-The Supreme Court held that the following circumstances constituted relevant elements triggering a special warning and duty of information even in the absence of any contractual mandate (execution only relationship):
+In a decision dated 25 April 2016,5 the Supreme Court provided further guidance on the bank's special duty of information in the context of execution-only relationships.
+The judges had to decide whether the custodian bank could be held responsible for the losses caused by the fraud committed by an external asset manager in a situation where the bank had information that cast doubts about the reliability of the manager in question.
+The